YA Dystopian Novels: It’s the end of the world

 Rated

 Rated is another futuristic dystopian novel and it is somewhat relatable.
-Just like some of the others this story also has multiple POVS (point of view).
+Just like some of the others, this story also has multiple POVS (points of view).
 This story follows high school students who already have to deal with the craziness of school.
 On top of that, they live in a society that relies completely on ratings.
 Practically everything you do in this world gets rated.
 Missed a school assignment?
-Then a point is deducted.
+Then, a point is deducted.
 Did something help?
-Then a point is added.
+Then, a point is added.
 The higher the points you have the better college you get into and also the better the job you get.
 Also, your points reflect on your family.
-If you’re one of the parents and your score is low then that can be potentially harmful to your kid(s).
+If you’re one of the parents and your score is low, then that can be potentially harmful to your kid(s).

-I read this book earlier this year and really enjoyed it.
-There are a few things I wish were explained a little better in the storyline but I still enjoyed it.
+I read this book earlier this year and enjoyed it.
+There are a few things I wish were explained a little better in the storyline, but I still enjoyed it.
 It’s books like this that make me realize that crazy things like this can happen.
-It’s really not out of the question.
+It’s not out of the question.

 Amazon | Bookshop